 Kelly’s education and study has been a journey of continuous unfolding to reach her authentic self, with a focus on Thai yoga massage, Dynamic Thai and Osteo-Thai.
-Having the privilege of learning from many versatile and well seasoned teachers in Costa Rica, Thailand, Bali, France and the United States, she brings to her private practice and classrooms.
+The privilege of learning from many versatile and well seasoned teachers in Costa Rica, Indonesia, France, Thailand & the U.S. has added depth to her private practice and classrooms.

-Kelly’s approach infused with Thai yoga and Osteo-Thai principals is an amazing blend of powerful bodywork, creative movement, and a well seasoned compassionate intuition.
-An extremely valuable methodology for anyone interested in acquiring deeper insight into the vast complexity of body, mind, and spirit.
-This work has the natural ability to transform lives, to bring balance and well being for everybody.
+Kelly’s approach, infusing Thai yoga and Osteo-Thai principals, is an amazing blend of powerful bodywork, creative movement, and well-seasoned compassionate intuition.
+This is an extremely valuable methodology for anyone interested in acquiring deeper insight into the vast complexity of body, mind, and spirit.
+This work has the natural ability to transform lives, to bring balance and well-being for everybody.

-Her works assist in the healing journey of chronic and acute pain.
+Her work assists in the healing journey of chronic and acute pain.